SheryllGDS/message-patterns/service-fault/service-fault-SMS.md

 ***

-GOV.UK network is down: You won't be able to use the GOV.UK Publisher .
-We’ll send you hourly updates until the problem’s fixed.
+GOV.UK network is down: You can't use the GOV.UK Publisher.
+We should get it working again by ((deadline)).
+We'll let you know once it's fixed.